Belgian Judicial Code

 The Belgian Judicial Code (Gerechtelijk Wetboek, Code Judiciaire, Gerichtsgesetzbuch) is a code of law in the country of Belgium, formally adopted on 10 October 1967 and currently still in force.
 The Judicial Code governs the organisation of the courts and tribunals of the Belgian judiciary, their jurisdiction, as well as the applicable rules of civil procedure.
 As such, the Judicial Code is one of the important codes of law in the Belgian legal system.

 In criminal proceedings however, the jurisdiction and rules of procedure of the courts and tribunals of Belgium are governed by the Belgian Code of Criminal Procedure.

 History

 The proposed law containing the Judicial Code was passed by the Belgian Chamber of Representatives on 22 June 1967 and by the Belgian Senate on 29 June 1967.

-The adopted law was subsequently promulgated by the King of the Belgians on 10 October 1967, and entered into force on 1 November 1970.
+The adopted law was subsequently promulgated by Baudouin, King of the Belgians on 10 October 1967, and entered into force on 1 November 1970.
 The Judicial Code has been amended many times since.